FIVE PARCELS

 MITRIANO

-This extensive vineyard, lying at some 1,000 metres from the sea at Gallipoli, enjoys silty clay soils with admixtures of fossil shells and sand.
-The sea can be seen only from the very top of the slope, but the air all around is redolent of its presence.
-The salt-laden breezes caress Cabernet Sauvignon and a few rows of Cabernet Franc and Petit Verdot that rise high above the whitish soils to protect themselves from the waves of summer heat.
-All around are fields of hay, wild fennel, and cicadas.
+This extensive vineyard, lying at 1,000 metres from the sea in Gallipoli, enjoys silty clay soils with fossil shells and sand admixtures.
+The sea can only be seen from the very top of the slope, but the surrounding air is redolent of its presence.
+The salt-laden breezes caress the Cabernet Sauvignon and the few rows of Cabernet Franc and Petit Verdot that rise high above the whitish soils to protect themselves from the waves of summer heat.
+Fields of hay, wild fennel and cicadas are all around.

 CONTRADA